Deformations of $G$-valued pseudocharacters: Deformations of -pseudocharacters

 \subsection{Noetherianity for profinite groups satisfying $\Phi_p$}

-The idea of establishing noetherianity of the pseudodeformation rings $\RpsThetabar$ in case we only know that $\Gamma$ satisfies Mazur's condition $\Phi_p$ is to prove surjectivity of the map $R^{\ps}_{\iota(\Thetabar)} \to \RpsThetabar$ for a suitable rational representation $\iota : G \to \GL_n$, and use noetherianity of $R^{\ps}_{\iota(\Thetabar)}$ proved by Chenevier \cite[Proposition 3.7]{MR3444227}.
-In this section we give a criterion in terms of invariant theory, which can be applied to other reductive groups once their invariant theory is understood.
+The idea of establishing noetherianity of the pseudodeformation rings $\RpsThetabar$ in case we only know that $\Gamma$ satisfies Mazur's condition $\Phi_p$ is to prove surjectivity of the map $R^{\ps}_{\iota(\Thetabar)} \to \RpsThetabar$ for a suitable algebraic representation $\iota : G \to \GL_n$, and use noetherianity of $R^{\ps}_{\iota(\Thetabar)}$ proved by Chenevier \cite[Proposition 3.7]{MR3444227}.
+In this section we establish a criterion in terms of invariant theory, which can be applied to other reductive groups once their invariant theory is understood.

 \begin{lemma} Let $\Gamma$ be a group and let $\iota : G \to G'$ be a homomorphism of generalized reductive group schemes over a commutative ring $\calO$.
 Suppose, that the map $\calO[{G'}^{\bullet}]^{{G'}^0} \to \calO[G^{\bullet}]^{G^0}$ of $\calF$-$\calO$-algebras is surjective.
 Then the map $\iota^* : B_{G'}^{\Gamma} \to B_{G}^{\Gamma}$ induced by $\iota$ is surjective. \end{lemma}